dipanjan1992/afterinstall/README.md

-# afterinstall
+# After installing guide
-Just a guide for myself
+This is just for myself